Bullying and how it affects preschoolers

 Supporting your child at home

-At home your child needs lots of support and love while you and the preschool teacher work on stopping the bullying.
+At home your child needs a lot of support and love while you and the preschool teacher work on stopping the bullying.

 Sometimes professional support might help your child deal with bullying.
-Talk to your GP or preschool teacher for information on professional help.
+You can ask your GP or the preschool teacher about where you can go for professional help.